 Do you the festival of Ganesh Chaturthi is on the next day of Onam

 The most famous dance form in Kerala is Kathakali.
 Apart from that, various folk dance forms are performed during Onam such as Thiruvathirakali, Kummattikali, Onam Kali and Pulikali.

-Thiruvathirakali is a famous form of dance performed especially by the women during Onam.
-The songs on which the dance performances are performed are ‘Thiruvathira Paattu’ i.e the traditional folk song of Lord Shiva and Parvati.
+Thiruvathirakali is a famous form of dance performed especially by women during Onam.
+The songs on which the dance performances are performed are ‘Thiruvathira Paattu’ i.e. the traditional folk song of Lord Shiva and Parvati.
 In this dance, the women perform around a standing lamp called ‘Nilavilakku’ and showcase their feminine grace.